Vitamin D extends and improves life

 A few minutes of sunshine a day goes a long way – literally.

 Experts have recently revealed that a regular intake of vitamin D has the capability of extending your life expectancy by up to 7%.
 A lead researcher Dr. Philippe Autier said it is not clear how vitamin D lowers risks of mortality, but he suggested that it may block cancer cell proliferation or improve blood vessel and immune system functions.
-In past studies, vitamin D has also been proven to prevent other life -threatening illnesses such as breast cancer, heart disease, high blood pressure, and multiple sclerosis.
-In addition, vitamin D maintains the calcium and phosphorous concentrations in the body, therefore makes stronger healthier bones.
+In past studies, vitamin D has also been proven to prevent other life-threatening illnesses such as breast cancer, heart disease, high blood pressure, and multiple sclerosis.
+In addition, vitamin D maintains the calcium and phosphorus concentrations in the body, therefore makes stronger healthier bones.

 On top of the physical health benefits that vitamin D provides, sunshine has also been proven to increase levels of serotonin (a chemical in the body that acts as a messenger to the brain) therefore instantly increasing and enlightening the mood.
 Next time you find yourself overcome with negative emotions, try taking a breather outdoors in the sunlight.

 When the weather doesn’t permit, or if it’s during winter months, try taking vitamin D supplements.
 Research has found that the benefits of these supplements can be even greater than that of direct sunlight, as sunlight imposes harmful rays to the skin upon too much exposure – especially to infants.
 The recommended dose of vitamin D per day for an adult is 1000 international units (IU).
 Talk to your doctor about taking vitamin D supplements during fall and winter.
-Vitamin D will improve your immune system and put you in better mood.
+Vitamin D will improve your immune system and put you in a better mood.